chiefdinkan/sad/README.md

-# Asynchronous File Reader in Rust with Tokio
+# Sadge

-This Rust program reads multiple files concurrently using Tokio for asynchronous tasks.
+This Rust program reads multiple files concurrently using Tokio for asynchronous tasks and outputs them in stdout .

 1. **Clone the repository:**